Board of Trustees

 Thea holds a Bachelor of Applied Science from the University of Phoenix and a degree in Interior Design from Fashion Institute of Design and Merchandising.
 She is a native of Marin and lives in Greenbrae with her two children.

 JAMIE WHITTINGTON has been a part of the MMS community since 2007 as a grandparent and joined the MMS Board of Trustees in 2016.
+She currently serves on the Development Committee.

 Through her consulting practice she works with organizations to develop and maintain stable, predictable sources of philanthropic support.
 Jamie’s areas of expertise include facilitating the fundraising planning process, developing effective major gifts programs, managing campaigns, and providing board and staff training.
 Jamie began her consulting practice in 1992 after serving as Chief Development Officer for several Bay Area non-profits, including the French American International School and the Exploratorium.
 Jamie has also served as Interim Head of Fund Development for organizations experiencing leadership changes, including the Asia Foundation, the Myelin Repair Foundation, and the San Francisco General Hospital Foundation.
 She is a member of the Board of Directors of the San Francisco General Hospital Foundation, where she serves as Chair of the Development Committee.